tyage/turkassign/server/README.md

 ## What is this?

 - This is a web server that roles:
-    - Set the task sets and algorithm
+    - Set the tasks and algorithm
     - Manage budget of the task
-    - Return current status of task sets
+    - Return current status of tasks